New ETFs On The Block: Horizons S&P 500 Covered Call ETF (HSPX)

 The domestic TTI broke through its long-term trend line generating a Sell for this area effective 8/9/2011.
 Over the recent past, we’ve seen the TTI hovering slightly below and above this dividing line between bullish and bearish territory.
 The clear break to the upside occurred on 10/24/11 and, effective 10/25/11, a new Buy signal for domestic equities went into effect.

-As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +4.28% as part of the post election rebound.
+As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +1.18% after briefly dipping below it earlier this week.

 Read More